 How, when and where did you start making music?
 Are you primarily a musician or a producer, or do something else?

 I first started making music when I was in high school – in a band with my friends.
-I didn’t really do much of it after, but got back into it in my mid-twenties after graduating from University and travelling around for a couple of years.
+After that, I didn’t really do much of it, but got back into it in my mid-twenties.
+That was after graduating from University and travelling around for a couple of years.
 I went to Toronto to start pursuing music.

 At that time, I dived right into the music world, I was playing in as many bands as I could and writing music as much as possible.
 I am primarily a touring musician and songwriter but I also am a producer and love collaborating with other artists.
 After a couple of years of living in Toronto and working as a musician and producer around town, I began to step away and start to focus on writing and creating my own music for myself to play and sing.
 I started that journey about 6 years ago…